$6,595 | Grades 8-11

 Snacks + Hydration

-We build in snack breaks and water refills throughout each day—especially on hikes.
+We build in snack breaks and water refills throughout each day, especially on more challenging hikes.

 Flights